9 Best Practices for Push Notifications

-Anyone with a smartphone (that’s 80% of all internet users) is more than well-versed to receiving and consuming these little snippets of content known as push notifications every day.
+Anyone with a smartphone (that’s 80% of all internet users) is more than well-versed in receiving and consuming these little snippets of content known as push notifications every day.
 The mobile browsing market has been growing at a steady pace over the past decade.
-72% of all minutes online are spent on mobile browsing and (rather sadly) over a quarter of us interact with our phones more than any other object… or human.
-So, cracking the code on push notifications is crucial to digital marketing in 2021.
+72% of all minutes online are spent on mobile browsing and over a quarter of us interact with our phones more than any other object.
+Push notifications also extend beyond mobile, to web push notifications on laptop and desktop computers.
+So, cracking the code on push notifications is critical for your digital marketing.

 Push notifications can also be intrusive or annoying.
-It’s happened to us all – you’re minding your own business when suddenly you get distracted by a notification flashing in your face to remind you that you haven’t logged your calorie count today.
+It’s happened to us all – there you are minding your own business when suddenly you get distracted by a notification flashing in your face to remind you that you haven’t logged your calorie count today.
 You had pizza for lunch.
 You don’t need that kind of negativity in your life.
-In fact, 60% of app users turn push notifications off straight away because of this, and 71% of all app uninstalls are triggered by a push notification.
+In fact, 60% of app users turn push notifications off straight away, and 71% of all app uninstalls are triggered by a push notification.

-Remember: The good thing about push notifications is they remind your users that your app is installed.
-A bad thing about push notifications is they remind your users that your app is installed.
+The good thing about push notifications is they remind your users that your app is installed.
+The bad thing about push notifications is they remind your users that your app is installed.

 Get that touchpoint wrong, and you’ve lost that user, perhaps for life.